LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 )
 ```

 > **Note:** The deconstruction function is used when we fill a form with an existing `User` value.
-It is useful if we want the load a user from the database and prepare a form to update it.
+This is useful if we want the load a user from the database and prepare a form to update it.

 ## Defining constraints

-For each mapping you can also define additional validation constraints that will be checked during the binding phase:
+For each mapping, you can also define additional validation constraints that will be checked during the binding phase:

 ```scala
 import play.api.data._